Pierstoval/benchmarks-react-svelte-vue/README.md

 * Build time
 * Build size

+## How it works

+First, we need to have the same application for all three frameworks.

+Then, these applications are integrated in both their "classic" and "fullstack" toolset.
+For instance, React is used for a classic app and a Next.js app.
+Same for Svelte and SvelteKit, and as well for Vue.js and Nuxt.

+This has some "opinionated" ways to be compared, because for instance with Svelte you have native stores, whereas with Vue you don't and have to use either the `reactive` tools or the Vuex library.

+I deliberately chose to not use external libraries to compare the frameworks in their lightest forms and avoid adding biases based on the fact that other libraries are used.

 ## Current results

 This graph was generated using the [gnuplot](http://www.gnuplot.info/) tool, you can check this project's [graph.gnuplot](./graph.gnuplot) file to see how it was generated.